leantaas/athena-ballerina/README.md

        \
          3' <- 4'
 ```
-Applying migrations through Goose will leave you on either revision 5 (if an error is encountered) or revision 4'
+Applying migrations through Ballerina will leave you on either revision 5 (if an error is encountered) or revision 4'
 (if migration is successful) but not on any of 4, 3, 2, or 3'.